cartesiancs/vessel/README.md

 Vessel is the C2 (Command & Control) software.
 It empowers you to connect, monitor, and orchestrate a wide array of physical sensors through an intuitive, visual flow-based interface.

-This project is to build a "proactive security system."
+This project is to build a "proactive security system".
 To achieve this, the following three functions are necessary:

 1. Physical device **Connection**
 2. Threat **Detect**